ddubrava/angular-yandex-maps/docs/geoobject.md

 # GeoObject

-Component that can be displayed as a placemark, polyline, polygon, etc., depending on the geometry type.
+Component, geo object.
+Can be displayed as a placemark, polyline, polygon, etc., depending on the geometry type.
+You can also use auxiliary classes for simplified creation of geo objects with a specific geometry type

 ## Usage